PL2003/ROS2/Setting_Env.md

 *Story:* Think of GitHub as a magical notebook where your robot’s instructions are saved forever.
 By writing them there, you can always come back later or share them with friends.

-*Formal:* Initializes a Git repo, stages the files, commits them, and pushes to a remote repository on GitHub.
+*Process:* Initializes a local Git repo, stages the files, commits them, and pushes them to a GitHub repository.

+*Syntax Explanation:*

+* `git init` → initializes an empty repository.
+* `git add` → stages files for commit.
+* `git commit -m` → saves changes with a message.
+* `git branch -M main` → sets default branch as main.
+* `git remote add origin URL` → links to remote GitHub repo.
+* `git push -u origin main` → uploads code to GitHub.

 ---